wandb.Run.log() over time. Line plots support plotting multiple metrics, calculating custom axes, and more.

 - Within the drawer that appears, select the Data or Display preferences tabs to configure the default settings for the workspace.

-For details about each Data setting, refer to the preceding section, Individual line plot.
+- For details about each Data setting, see the Line plot reference.

 Visualize average values on a plot